College Teaching

 Learning

 The vast majority of faculty in higher education have never been taught to teach.
-Yet, the domain of college teaching has been explored for more than 100 years (see Edward Thorndike's 1906 Principles of Teaching based on Psychology ).
+Yet, the domain of college teaching has been actively and scientifically explored for more than 100 years.
 The results of this practical and empirical exploration is more effective and more equitable student learning.

 Knowledge

 The practice of college teaching should reach beyond one's experience and intuition.
-Indeed, college teaching practice should be guided by a century of research-based basic and applied knowledge related to human learning, instructional strategies, human relations, and instructional assessment.
+Indeed, college teaching practice should be guided by research-based basic and applied knowledge related to human learning, instructional design, human relations and well-being, and human motivation.

 Application

 How do I plan a new class?
 Which instructional strategies foster the types of knowledge I want for my students?
 How do I engage my students in learning?
 What strategies lead to an equitable instructional environment?
 What options are there for assessment and grading?
-The answers await you in this course.
+Welcome to EDEP 6644 College Teaching.

 Teach Well